radblock/infrastructure/README.md

 The "radblock-users" s3 bucket is configured to delete all files after 24 hours: this is how we'll handle upload limiting.
 If there's a file in the bucket with your name on it, you can't upload another gif.

-**accountant**
+**list-s3-bucket**

-Every time the contents of "gifs.radblock.xyz" change, a lambda function called "accountant" makes a list of all the gifs, and puts that list into a new s3 bucket called "list.radblock.xyz".
+Every time the contents of "gifs.radblock.xyz" change, a [lambda function called "list-s3-bucket"](https://github.com/radblock/list-s3-bucket) makes a list of all the gifs, and puts that list into a new s3 bucket called "list.radblock.xyz".
 The list looks something like this:

 ```json
 [